JeongB-L/JeongB-L/README.md

 3. Syllabus Stripper: https://devpost.com/software/syllabus-stripper
 4. Stream Sniper: https://devpost.com/software/stream-sniper

+Also, here is my linkedin if you are interested: https://www.linkedin.com/in/jeongbinlee
 <!---
 JeongB-L/JeongB-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.